antononcube/RakuForPrediction-book/Articles/Fast-and-compact-classifier-of-DSL-commands.md

 .say for @wCommands.pick(12).sort
 ```
 ```
-# compute profile for r98w0 , rkzbaou1g7 together with rkzbaou1g7 => Recommendations
+# create random-driven data set and 585 variables => RandomTabularDataset
-# generate the recommender over the 0rl => Recommendations
+# display plots with date axis => QuantileRegression
-# how many networks => NeuralNetworkCreation
+# give tag types => Recommendations
-# make a random-driven tabular data set for => RandomTabularDataset
+# how many nets in repository => NeuralNetworkCreation
-# modify boolean variables into symbolic => Classification
+# list the available neural networks => NeuralNetworkCreation
-# recommend over history y5g8v => Recommendations
+# list the names of available neural models => NeuralNetworkCreation
-# set decoder tokens => NeuralNetworkCreation
+# load the data y4qdjximp data of 18d7y6c => LatentSemanticAnalysis
-# set encoder Characters => NeuralNetworkCreation
+# make standard pipeline => QuantileRegression
-# show classifier measurements test results classification threshold 742.444 of dahm7ip26g => Classification
+# modify boolean columns to boolean => Classification
-# split the into 271.426 % of testing => Classification
+# show count of columns => Recommendations
-# verify that FalseNegativeRate of tgvh is equal to 63.9506 => Classification
+# show the recommendation matrix count of rows => Recommendations
-# what is the number of neural models => NeuralNetworkCreation
+# suggest for the consumption profile pot -> 947.411 together with kbvxro : 208.979 , kbvxro -> 208.979 , and kbvxro : 208.979 , kbvxro : 208.979 and kbvxro : 208.979 => Recommendations
 ```

 **Remark:** The labeled DSL commands ingested above were generated using the grammars of the project